 - 1 Ceylon cinnamon stick

-- 100 grams loose leaf black tea (chose your favorite tea here)
+- 100 grams loose leaf black tea (chose your favorite tea here) - again, it's nice to chose an organic black tea here if at possible

 - Cut the apple slices into thin strips or break up into coarse pieces.